RidicZhi/react-native-numeric-pad/README.md

 ```

-`npm i react-native-numeric-pad`
+npm i react-native-numeric-pad

-Note:
+📗 Note
-This component has a peer dependency: "react-native": "^0.63.4", to smoothly match your project you may ues
+This component has a peer dependency: "react-native": "^0.63.4", to smoothly match your
+project you may ues:

-`npm i react-native-numeric-pad --legacy-peer-deps`
+npm i react-native-numeric-pad --legacy-peer-deps

 ```

-## Usage
+## 🛻 Usage

 ```